Longtime AP State Department reporter George Gedda dies at 82

 “You are a first-class professional and a role model for many who will follow you,” Rice said in a handwritten note to Gedda on the occasion of his retirement.
 Rice said he had had an “exceptional career of service to our nation’s founding principle — a free press.”

-The late Colin Powell, Rice's predecessor as secretary of state, also had fond memories of Gedda.
-“You played an invaluable role in helping the American people understand the issues of the day,” Powell wrote.
+Colin Powell, Rice's predecessor as secretary of state, also had fond memories of Gedda.
+“You played an invaluable role in helping the American people understand the issues of the day,” wrote Powell, who died in 2021.
 “Play Ball!”

 From his perch at the State Department, the soft-spoken and unfailingly polite and patient Gedda made himself an invaluable partner for both fellow AP reporters and competitors, including his often irascible colleague and officemate, the late and legendary AP diplomatic correspondent Barry Schweid.